OpenSWATH/documentation/docs/binaries.rst

    pip install numpy
    pip install msproteomicstools

-This will install TRIC.py which you can then execute.
-You can also download the msproteomicstools release directly from PyPI.
+You can alternatively download the msproteomicstools release directly from PyPI.
 To obtain the latest development version, please download the code from `GitHub <https://github.com/msproteomicstools/msproteomicstools>`_.
 If you are using Microsoft Windows and Anaconda, it is possible that BioPython does not properly install and you may have to install it through Anaconda:

 .. code-block:: bash